echentw/fate-stay-night-game/README.md

 Fate/Stay Night Platform Game
 =============================

-A (most likely 2-player) platform game with characters from Fate/Stay Night.
+A platform game with characters from Fate/Stay Night, with both single player and two player modes.

 To play:
 --------